Google reviews, Google logo

 Transparent pricing: our investment management fee schedule

 This guide serves as a focused investment management fee explainer for quick reference.
 It does not apply to KiwiSaver Schemes, legacy superannuation products, or any investment not managed by Become Wealth.
 Our full digital disclosure is available online.
-In addition, when you meet with our team, we will provide a comprehensive disclosure pack tailored to your specific situation.
+In addition, when you meet with our team, we will provide a disclosure pack tailored to your specific situation.

 Our fees are tiered, so each portion of your portfolio is charged at the rate for its tier, blended down as your portfolio grows.